-The aim of this project is to development of car services program that contain registration, all applications and also customer and cars application.
+The aim of this project is to rent a car program that contain registration, all applications and also customer and rental a car services application.
 The program was prepared by using Delphi programming and using database.

 This project consist of so many forms and menues.
-The main form of the arrive the others forms .
-Which are include information about the cars, customers.
+The main form of the arrive the others forms.
+Which are include information about the rental cars, customers.

-First time i thing this program form my friend's carss for help register.
-So this program is real life prepare to Zafer Auto Garage.
+First time i thing this program form my friend's cars for help register.
+So this program is real life prepare to LIVOLI CAR SERVICE.

-To show results show the efficiency of the program of cars register and repair in program of the using in other chapters
+To show results show the efficiency of the program of car in program of the using in other chapters